JohnStov/SensESP-Engine-Room-Monitor/README.md

-# SensESP Engine rOOM mONITOR
+# SensESP Engine Room Monitor

 Uses SensESP to measure the following in the engine compartment:
   * CO2 (ppm)